Police Shot Breonna Taylor In Her Own Home In March. Why Are We Just Hearing Her Story Now?

 And in Taylor's case, race and gender bias likely both play a role in the near-erasure of her story.
 “They’re killing our sisters just like they’re killing our brothers, but for whatever reason, we have not given our sisters the same attention,” Attorney Ben Crump told the Washington Post.
 “Breonna’s name should be known by everybody in America who said those other names, because she was in her own home, doing absolutely nothing wrong.”

-Michelle S. Jacobs, a professor of law at the University of Florida addresses this disconnect in her paper The Violent State: Black Women's Invisible Struggle Against Police Violence, writing “It is hard to educate the public about violence against Black women because it so rarely makes the news.
-There is a long-standing problem with media coverage, or the lack thereof, of crimes committed against Black women.”
-The case of Atatiana Jefferson, for instance, who was shot and killed in her own Texas home by a police officer after a neighbor reported that Jefferson's front door was ajar, has received far less press coverage than the similarly unjustifiable shooting death of Texas resident Botham Jean.
+Michelle S. Jacobs, a professor of law at the University of Florida addressed this disconnect in a paper, The Violent State: Black Women's Invisible Struggle Against Police Violence, writing “It is hard to educate the public about violence against black women because it so rarely makes the news.
+There is a long-standing problem with media coverage, or the lack thereof, of crimes committed against black women.”
+The case of Atatiana Jefferson, for instance, who was shot and killed in her own Texas home by a police officer, has received far less press coverage than the similarly unjustifiable shooting death of Texas resident Botham Jean.

 Now, as Taylor’s case gains traction in the media, her family wants answers and accountability for what happened to her.
 Their lawsuit accuses the officers of wrongful death, excessive force, and gross negligence.
 “I want justice for her.
 I want them to say her name,” Tamika Palmer, Taylor’s mother, told the Post.
 “There’s no reason Breonna should be dead at all.”